yashchandak/yashchandak.github.io/_pages/about.md

           <p>
               <b>Intern at </b> <a href="https://research.adobe.com/">Adobe Research, San Jose</a>.
               <br>
-              Advised by <a href="https://research.adobe.com/person/georgios-theocharous/">Dr. Georgios Theocharous</a> and <a href="https://people.cs.umass.edu/~mahadeva/Site/About_Me.html">Prof. Sridhar Mahadevan</a>.
+              Advised by <a href="https://research.adobe.com/person/georgios-theocharous/">Georgios Theocharous</a> and <a href="https://people.cs.umass.edu/~mahadeva/Site/About_Me.html">Prof. Sridhar Mahadevan</a>.
           </p>
      </td>
    </tr>